Purpose

 For the input

 load data /*+ parallel(20) direct(true, 0) */ infile '/xxx/test.1*.csv,/xxx/test.6*.csv' replace into table t1 fields terminated by '|';,/xxx/test.1*.csv,/xxx/test.6*.csvis considered as a whole match.
-If no match is found, an error code 4027 is returned.Only POSIX-compliant wildcards supported by the GLOB function are supported, such as
+If no match is found, an error code 4027 is returned.Only POSIX-compatible GLOB functions are supported.
+For example,

-test.6*(6|0).csvandtest.6*({0.csv,6.csv}|.csv).
-Although these wildcards can be found using thelscommand, the GLOB function cannot match them, resulting in an error code 4027.
+test.6*(6|0).csvandtest.6*({0.csv,6.csv}|.csv)can be found using thelscommand, but GLOB functions cannot match them, resulting in an error code 4027.

 Matching a file: